 Disclosures:

-Tovah Fehan, MS, CCC-SLP, CLC (she/her/hers) is a pediatric speech-language pathologist specializing in pediatric feeding disorder.
+Tovah Feehan, MS, CCC-SLP, CLC (she/her/hers) is a pediatric speech-language pathologist specializing in pediatric feeding disorder.
 Tovah is recognized in her profession for her commitment to collaborative feeding support that honors the whole child and family.
 She is passionate about empowering caregivers to be the experts on their own children.
 Tovah started her career in early intervention before transitioning to a pediatric hospital, where she spent the majority of her career.
 She founded her practice, Pediatric Feeding Partners, in 2022, where she offers clinical assessment, instrumental evaluation, and dynamic intervention of feeding and swallowing for infants and children.
 Additionally, she is an adjunct professor for Widener University's graduate SLP program.
 She is a proud founding board member of Caffeinated Caregivers Advocacy Network, a nonprofit dedicated to research, resources, education, and peer support for caregivers of medically complex children.

 Disclosures: